SenseLogic/PENDOWN/README.md

 *   Simple, concise and consistent syntax to quickly write colored documents.
 *   Complete :
     *   styles, colors, sizes, classes, alignments
-    *   spans, blocks, boxes, frames, quotes
+    *   spans, blocks, boxes, frames, quotes, tables
-    *   breaks, lists, links, tables, images
+    *   lists, links, images, line and page breaks
 *   Source code syntax highlighting.
 *   Fast conversion to HTML by a standalone command line tool or by a web browser script.
 *   The generated files can be imported in LibreOffice Writer.